-Fraud is now by far the most commonly perpetrated crime - with nearly one in 10 adults falling victim to scams.
+Fraud is most common crime, with one in 10 falling victim

 New figures exposing a shift in tactics used by criminals suggest the chances of being conned is double the risk of having a car stolen.